-Public Relations (PR) and marketing go hand in hand.
+Public Relations in marketing – they go hand in hand.
 Some would say they were almost identical, as both aim to reach target audiences.

 However, there are many differences between the two.